 - Lignite Deposits: Hosted in Tertiary basins

 Berkeley has investigated the potential of these three deposit types and applied for exploration licences where potential for significant uranium resources may exist.
-Many of these tenements are still to be granted.
-These include Don Benito in the Badajoz Province, Lucena in the Toledo Province and Calaf in the Barcelona Province.
+The Don Benito tenements in the Badajoz Province are still to be granted.

 The Saguazal area is located in the Cáceres Province approximately 140km south of Retortillo.
 It is located within the Cabeza de Araya Hercynian granite which intrudes the late Precambrian Schist Greywacke Complex, similar to that within the Salamanca Project.
 Numerous uranium occurrences are associated with this granitic intrusion.